Root Canal Specialist in the East Village, New York City

 - Swelling or irritation around a tooth

 If you are experiencing severe pain, swelling, tender lymph nodes or fever, this could be a sign of a serious medical condition and an office visit should be scheduled as soon as possible.
-Your doctor will address your symptoms to determine if a root canal is the best plan of action.
+Your dentist will address your symptoms to determine if a root canal is the best plan of action.

 Preparation and Post-Procedure Information